 At LiveFishDirect We want you to be successful as a hobbyist.
 Our only goal is that no matter the circumstance you will remain excited about discovering our company and will want to use us as your trusted fish supplier for the long run.
 We ship several hundred orders a week and maintain above a 99% long-term success rate for all our fish shipped.
 That said if there are any fish not up to par including of course “Dead On Arrival”, quickly snap a picture of the fish in a bag and email it to us.

-Cashback refunds for shipping cost are based on a percentage of the overall shipment.
+Store credit for shipping cost is based on a percentage of the overall shipment.
 For example, if 2 out of 10 fish shipped are lost during transit or within fourteen days of arrival, we would refund/credit the value of the fish and 20% of the shipping cost.

 For all other issues, we will be happy to take care of your needs to the best of our ability.
 If your fish die within 14 days, send us an email with a picture, and we will work out a credit or refund with you.
 Special judgment will be used to give a fair credit/refund in all circumstances that merit concern.